RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 6 guide.md

 ## S6

 1. $R(1) = 2, R(2) = 6, R(3) = 12$.
-2. In the visual pattern, first note that in step $n$ the figure is a grid of blocks with $n$ rows and $n+1$ columns.
-Each step takes the figure in the previous step and adds the following to it:
+2. In the visual pattern, each step takes the figure in the previous step and adds the following to it:
    - A new top row of blocks, having $n$ blocks in it
    - A new right column, having $n-1$ blocks in it
    - One additional block in the top right corner.

 To count the number of blocks in step $n$, $R(n-1)$ gives the number of blocks from the previous step.
 Then add $n$, $n-1$, and $1$ to make the new figure.
 The resulting recurrence relation is $R(n) = R(n-1) + n + n-1 + 1$ or $R(n) = R(n-1) + 2n$.

 ## S7